Jean-Pierre Falret: Biography

-An Eminent Humanist
+An eminent humanist

-Being a fierce opponent of psychiatric reductionism depriving the mental patients of their rights, Falret fought against the injustice by proposing a deeply humane approach respecting the persons with mental problems and open to society.
+A fierce opponent of psychiatric reductionism depriving the mental patients of their rights, Falret fought against the injustice by proposing a deeply humane approach respecting the persons with mental problems and open to society.
 Falret visited asylums in England and Scotland in 1835, and actively contributed to the preparation of the lunacy legislation of June 30, 1838 aimed to re-establish the civil rights of the mentally ill.
-A true pioneer, he was convinced that "the mental patients could be cured and that providing them with their place in society and workplace would guarantee their safety."
+A pioneer, he was convinced that "the mental patients could be cured and that providing them with their place in society and workplace would guarantee their safety."

 "All the most unfortunate circumstances are reuniting so that to dishearten the convalescent mental patients on their way back to the world.
 The family does not want or cannot accept them anymore; society is rejecting them in terror, and, without the sufficient reaction capacity, they are forced to create ... a new reality...
 The mental patients are incapable of surmounting so many obstacles.
 As a result, people easily accuse them of immorality, crimes, or suicide attempts, or the mentally affected are very quickly falling back to the cruel illness where they were so successfully hiding themselves earlier."

 Being aware of the fragility of his patients and the risks of relapse, he founded in 1841 "The Patronage Society for the Mental Patients Cured in the Salpêtrière Hospital" ("La Société de Patronage pour les Aliénés sortis guéris de l’Hôpital de la Salpêtrière").
 The name of this society was subsequently changed to "The Falret Charity" ("L’Œuvre Falret").

-In 1845 Falret visited the Illenau asylum near Achern in the Grand Duchy of Baden, publishing Visite a l'établissement d'aliénés d'Illenau : (prés Achern, grand-duché de Bade), et considérations générales sur les asiles d'aliénés as a result of his experience.
+In 1845, Falret visited the Illenau asylum near Achern in the Grand Duchy of Baden, publishing Visite a l'établissement d'aliénés d'Illenau : (prés Achern, grand-duché de Bade), et considérations générales sur les asiles d'aliénés as a result of his experience.
 In 1865 he was made on honorary member of the Société médicale allemande de Paris (German Medical Society of Paris).